TyrekeWTO/aws-iam-s3-least-privilege/README.md

 - ## Lessons Learned
 - Improper resource scoping in IAM policies can lead to privilege escalation or unauthorized object uploads.
 This Project demonstrates how properly scoped policies reduce attack surface.

+- ## Architecture Screenshot

+  Below is the AWS IAM Policy and S3 configuration used in this project.